Elizabeth-Gao/Coin-classifier/README.md

 ## The Algorithm

 This is a retrained version of ResNet-18 that helps classify coins.
-It uses an edited version of the Jetson Inference ImageNet to identify the coins.
+It used an edited version of the Jetson Inference ImageNet to identify coins.

 ## Running this project